Sara Dowse: Personal life

 Dowse was born Dale Sara Rosenthal in Chicago on 12 November 1938.
-Her mother, Louise Fitch, was a radio actor and her father, Jerome Bernard Rosenthal, was an attorney.
-At age three, after the United States entered World War II, Dowse moved with her mother from Chicago to New York City and later attended PS 6 in Manhattan.

-Her parents had divorced before her father was drafted in 1942.
+Her mother, Louise Fitch, was a radio actor, and her father, Jerome Bernard Rosenthal, was an attorney.
+Her parents divorced before her father was drafted in 1942.
 A lieutenant, he served in the Pacific as an army pilot and received a Purple Heart.
-After his discharge, he settled in Los Angeles with his new wife and family as one of Hollywood’s first entertainment lawyers.

-In 1947, Dowse's mother also remarried; with her mother and stepfather, scriptwriter Jerry D. Lewis, she moved to Los Angeles and divided her time between her two families.
-She attended El Rodeo School in Beverly Hills, Emerson Junior High School and University High School in West Los Angeles.
+In 1947, Dowse's mother remarried, to scriptwriter Jerry D. Lewis, and the family moved to Los Angeles.
+Dowse attended El Rodeo School in Beverly Hills, Emerson Junior High School, and University High School in West Los Angeles.
 During this period, Dowse's mother and stepfather were blacklisted as a result of McCarthyism.

 After graduating from high school in June 1956, Dowse enrolled at the University of California at Los Angeles (UCLA) the following September and took voice lessons after her classes.
 During the summer of 1957 she met John Dowse, an Australian from Sydney who was attending UCLA on a rugby union scholarship.
 In May 1958, they married.
-Dowse dropped out of college and became a trainee at Bullock's, a Los Angeles department store.
-She was later a bookkeeper at Litton Industries, a high-security missile factory.

 Pregnant with their first child, Sara agreed to move to Sydney.
-John had a job with his father, a North Sydney publican who had begun building housing to meet postwar demand.
-He and Sara sailed on the P&O ocean liner Orcades, and arrived in Sydney on 3 October 1958.
-On 24 December, their son Joseph was born.
-A second son, Jason, was born in 1960, followed by Joshua in 1964.
-A daughter, Jessica, was born two years later.
+They in Sydney on October 1958.
+They had three children, born in Australia.

 The Dowses moved to Canberra in 1968, separated in 1972 and divorced in 1977.
-A second relationship, with biochemist Lynn Dalgarno, began in 1975 and lasted 19 years.
-Dowse and Dalgarno had a son, Samuel, in 1980 before their relationship ended in 1994; she married Tony Taylor in 1996.
+Dowse married Tony Taylor in 1996.
 Two years later, they went to British Columbia and settled in the small fishing town of Sidney on Vancouver Island.
-They lived in Canada for five-and-a-half years before returning to Australia in 2004, and were living in Manly, New South Wales when Taylor died in 2015.
+They returned to Australia in 2004, and were living in Manly, New South Wales when Taylor died in 2015.